AditiTeli-99/Resume-Project-Challenge--Provide-Insights-to-Chief-of-Operations-in-Transportation-Domain---/README.md

 - passenger_rating: Rating provided by the passenger for the trip, on a scale from 1 to 10.
 - driver_rating: Rating provided by the driver for the passenger, on a scale from 1 to 10.

+### targets_db:
+This database holds Goodcabs' monthly targets for each city, including goals for trip counts, new passenger acquisition, and average passenger ratings.
+It enables performance evaluations against key benchmarks set by the company.

+#### 1. city_target_passenger_rating
+- city_id: Unique identifier for each city.
+- target_avg_passenger_rating: The target average passenger rating that Goodcabs aims to achieve for each city, used to monitor customer satisfaction.

+#### 2. monthly_target_new_passengers
+- month: The start date of the target month (formatted as YYYY-MM-DD) to align with other time-based data.
+- city_id: Unique identifier for each city.
+- target_new_passengers: The target number of new passengers Goodcabs aims to acquire in each city for the specified month, supporting growth tracking.

+#### 3. monthly_target_trips
+- month: The start date of the target month (formatted as YYYY-MM-DD) for easy alignment with monthly performance data.
+- city_id: Unique identifier for each city.
+- total_target_trips: The target number of total trips Goodcabs aims to achieve for each city and month, enabling assessment of trip volume performance.